-E. Notification and Request for FMLA Leave by Employee
+Notification and Request for FMLA Leave by Employee

-- 1. Foreseeable Events.
-The employee must notify Human Resources at least 30 days in advance of foreseeable leaves, such as leaves for planned medical treatment or for the employee's child's birth or adoption. - 2.
-Unforeseeable Events.
+- A. Foreseeable Events.
+The employee must notify Human Resources at least 30 days in advance of foreseeable leaves, such as leaves for planned medical treatment or for the employee's child's birth or adoption. - B. Unforeseeable Events.
 For unforeseeable events, such as an injury resulting in a serious health condition, premature birth or a sudden change in the employee's health, he/she must notify Human Resources of his/her need for leave as soon as it is possible and practical to do so.
-In most cases, the employee must notify Human Resources of an unforeseen leave within one day of when he/she finds out when leave is needed. - 3.
-Failure to Give Notice.
+In most cases, the employee must notify Human Resources of an unforeseen leave within one day of when he/she finds out when leave is needed. - C. Failure to Give Notice.
 Failure to give notice as required may result in the delay or denial of leave.
-In the case of foreseeable leaves, the County may delay the leave for up to 30 days from the date the employee notified it of the need to take leave. - 4.
-FMLA Forms: In all cases, employees must complete the appropriate FMLA leave request forms.
-These forms are available from the Human Resources Department - F. Notification by Belknap County.
+In the case of foreseeable leaves, the County may delay the leave for up to 30 days from the date the employee notified it of the need to take leave. - D. FMLA Forms: In all cases, employees must complete the appropriate FMLA leave request forms.
+These forms are available from the Human Resources Department and on the intranet.

+Notification by Belknap County.
 The County will notify an employee when it designates absences as FMLA LEAVE.
 For a FMLA- qualifying event, the County will designate leave even if not requested by the employee.

-G. Pay and Benefits.
-Family and Medical Leave is generally unpaid.
+Pay and Benefits.
+Family and Medical Leave is unpaid.
 However, the employee must use accrued sick time during this leave and, once sick time is exhausted, accrued vacation time must be used for those out on leave due to personal illness.
 For other reasons (family, etc), vacation time will be exhausted first and then sick leave.
 Thereafter, leave would be unpaid.
 Regardless of whether the employee receives pay during the leave, the full amount of leave will be counted toward the 12-week maximum leave available in a 12-month period.

 While an employee is on approved leave, the County will contribute to the employee's health insurance premium payments in accordance with the established level of contribution.
-While on paid FM Leave, the employee will not lose any seniority or benefits because of the leave.
+While on FMLA leave and utilizing earned time, the employee will not lose any seniority or benefits because of the leave.

-The employee will not accrue any benefits during unpaid FMLA LEAVE.
+The employee will not accrue any benefits if unpaid during FMLA leave. (see page 34, Unpaid Leave of Absence)

-H. Medical Certifications: If an employee is requesting leave because of the employee's serious health condition, a covered family member's serious health condition, or for the serious injury or illness of a covered service member, the employee must provide a medical certification from the appropriate health care provider.
+Medical Certifications: If an employee is requesting leave because of the employee's serious health condition, a covered family member's serious health condition, or for the serious injury or illness of a covered service member, the employee must provide a medical certification from the appropriate health care provider.
 It is an employee's responsibility to provide a complete and sufficient certification.
-Please obtain a medical certification form from the Human Resources Department for the health care provider to use.
+Please obtain a medical certification form from the Human Resources Department or County intranet, for the health care provider to use.
 If possible, the employee should provide the medical certification before the leave begins.
 If that is not possible, the employee must provide the medical certification within fifteen (15) days of requesting leave.
-If the employee does not provide the required medical certification in a timely manner, the employee's leave may be delayed.
-If you do not provide the certification at all, the County will not be able to determine whether you are eligible for FMLA leave and your leave will be denied.
+If the employee does not provide the required medical certification in a timely manner, the employee's leave may be delayed or denied.
 The County reserves the right to authenticate or clarify any medical certification if necessary.